ibm-cloud-docs/Cloudant/api/design_documents.md

 -	**Response**: JSON containing information about the specified search.
 -	**Roles permitted**: `_reader`

-#### Example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using HTTP
+See the following example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using HTTP:

 ```http
 GET /foundbite/_design/app/_search_info/description HTTP/1.1
 ```
 {: codeblock}

-#### Example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using the command line
+See the following example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/foundbite/_design/app/_search_info/description"